gurrenm3/BTD-Mod-Helper/Wiki/Making-a-Custom-Hero.md

 Also for the revamped hero select screen, you can override the `NameStyle`, `BackgroundStyle` and `GlowStyle` properties to be the `TowerType.___` of the heroes you'd like to copy the respective elements of.

+## Other Properties

+`RogueStarterArtifact`: The artifact Id that this hero will start with for Rogue Legends runs.
+If not specified, the hero will use Starting Strong Common

+`RogueStarterInstas`: The insta towers that this hero will start with for Rogue Legends runs.
+If not specified, the hero will use a 2-0-0 Ninja Monkey and 2-0-0 Alchemist

 ## Example

 A full example from the Industrial Farmer mod